 It is understood that all new employees will be subject to a probationary period of 488 hours worked.
-The Employer may dismiss a probationary employee where the probationary employee is found to be unsuitable for continued employment in the position to which he/she has been appointed.
-In the case of probationary employees the Employer shall demonstrate probable cause for dismissal per Clause 10.1.
+The Employer may dismiss a probationary employee where the probationary employee is found to be unsuitable for continued employment in the position to which they have been appointed.
+In the case of probationary employees the Employer shall demonstrate probable cause for dismissal per Clause 10.1 (Burden of Proof).

-A casual employee who has not completed probation under this clause and who is reclassified as a regular employee shall have his/her hours of work as a casual at the facility credited towards his/her probationary period as required under Clause 12.4.
+A casual employee who has not completed probation under this clause and who is reclassified as a regular employee shall have their hours of work as a casual at the facility credited towards their probationary period as required under Clause 12.4 (Probationary Period).

-Where a casual employee has completed 488 hours of work at the facility and is reclassified to a regular employee such employee shall not be required to serve another probationary period under Article 12, but will be required to complete the qualifying period under Clause 12.5.
+Where a casual employee has completed 488 hours of work at the facility and is reclassified to a regular employee such employee shall not be required to serve another probationary period under Article 12 - Vacancy Posting, but will be required to complete the qualifying period under Clause 12.5 (Qualifying Period).

-New employees will be eligible for sick leave per Clause 18.1(a) and Article 24 - Health and Welfare benefits after completing 488 hours of work at the facility.
+New employees will be eligible for sick leave per Clause 18.1(a) (Sick Days) and Article 24 - Health and Welfare benefits after completing 488 hours of work at the facility.